The Vintage Tone

 The Tune-Up

-Often your amp just needs a skilled and thorough servicing to get it working like new again.
+Often your amp just needs a deep, thorough servicing to get it working like new again.

-Like a guitar setup for your amp, we’ll give your amp a unaltered servicing: clean and tighten all jacks, switches, tube sockets, and pots; test all tubes; test and tighten ground connections, and many other servicing steps to get your amp working as well as possible without alteration.
-Plus, you will receive a full written evaluation of your amp’s condition.
+Like a guitar setup for your amp, we’ll service all jacks, switches, buttons, sockets, knobs, toggles, inputs, outputs, nuts, bolts, screws, fuses, lamps, lights, and pots; test and flag bad tubes; tighten grounds — and many other servicing points to get your amp working as well as possible without alteration.

-Out comes the oscilloscope and soldering iron!
-You’ll get a the Tune-Up plus possibly replace as needed any of the following to fix your amp: resistors, capacitors, diodes, pots, switches, lamps, wiring, tube sockets, AC cord, etc.
+Time for the oscilloscope and soldering iron!
+You’ll get a Tune-Up plus possibly replace as needed any of the following to fix your amp: resistors, capacitors, diodes, pots, switches, jacks, lamps, wiring, tube sockets, AC cord, etc.

 We understand that repairs can be costly.
-We’ll discuss our recommendations and options with you prior to proceeding.
+We’ll discuss our recommendations with you prior to proceeding.
+It’s always your call.

 About TVT